December 20 2014

 Part of the proceeds are going to CCSC's charity the American Heart Association.

 The children's book "Cajun Night Before Christmas" by Trasclair will be sold in the Lobby December 6.
-ALL proceeds from the book are going to the American Heart Association.
+ALL profits from the book are going to the American Heart Association.
 Order your book now and pick it up at the show click here for information.

 Members of CCSC manning and singing at the water table at the "Heart Walk" in LaSalle Park